Florida man who allegedly took college exams for wealthy students was Harvard grad, ‘really smart guy’

 Singer had parents take their children to therapists to obtain documents stating the teens suffered from learning disabilities and needed extra time to take the standardized tests, Lelling said.

-Riddell would then allegedly bribe test administrators and sit in with the students during the exam to either help them or correct answers so they achieve a high score, but “not too impressive” to raise suspicions, prosecutors said.
+Riddell would then allegedly bribe test administrators and sit in with the students during the exam to either help them or correct answers so they achieved a high score, but “not too impressive” to raise suspicions, prosecutors said.

 FELICITY HUFFMAN, LORI LOUGHLIN MOCKED BY FELLOW CELEBRITIES OVER COLLEGE ADMISSIONS CHEATING SCANDAL

-In a June 2018 incident, Riddell agreed to fly to Houston, Texas, and sit in with a client’s son while he took the ACT, documents stated.
-He would then correct the student’s answers to ensure the student “would receive a high score.”
+In a June 2018 incident, Riddell agreed to fly to Houston, Texas, and sit in with a client’s son while he took the ACT exam, documents stated.
+He was then expected to correct the student’s answers to ensure the student “would receive a high score.”

 The student ended up getting sick and couldn’t travel to Houston as planned.
 So Singer, instead, sent a copy of his client’s son handwriting to Riddell, who then took the ACT for the student in his hotel room.
 Riddell called Singer after the exam and predicted his client’s son would scare a 35 out of 36 on the exam.